n8n-io/n8n-docs/docs/user-management/rbac/role-types.md

 ## Project Admin

 A Project Admin role has the highest level of permissions.
+Project admins can:

+* Manage project settings: Change name, delete project.
+* Manage project members: Invite members and remove members, change members' roles.
-As well as managing project settings (name and deletion), project members (inviting, changing roles and removing) admins can also view, create, update and delete any workflows, credentials or executions within a project.
+* View, create, update, and delete any workflows, credentials, or executions within a project.

 ## Project Editor

-A Project Editor can view, create, update and delete any workflows, credentials or executions within a project.
+A Project Editor can view, create, update, and delete any workflows, credentials, or executions within a project.

 ## Project Viewer

-A Project Viewer is effectively a 'read-only' role with access to all workflows, credentials and executions within a project.
+A Project Viewer is effectively a `read-only` role with access to all workflows, credentials, and executions within a project.

 Viewers aren't able to manually execute any workflows that exist in a project.

 /// note | Role types and account types
 Role types and [account types](/user-management/account-types/) are different things.
 Every account has one type.
 The account can have different role types for different [projects](/user-management/rbac/projects/).